open-learning/git4ol/README.md

 ### Assignment submission

-A user starts an assignment by branching from the "challenge" commit and then start making changes to the code.
+A user starts a submission by branching from the "challenge" commit and then making changes.

-When all the unit tests pass the assignment is ready for "review".
+When all provided unit tests pass the assignment is ready for "review".
 The review is initiated by senting a pull-request to whoever should review the code.

 ## Certification